 Purple Oaks Academy will admit a student where the academy is named in a Local Authority (LA) Education, Health and Care Plan (EHCP).
-The academy had 74 places at the start of the academic year 2019-2020 and will grow year on year to the planned admission number of 100 students by 2022.
+The academy had 74 places at the start of the academic year 2019-2020.
+We currently have 82 students and will grow year on year to the planned admission number of 100 students by 2022.

 Prior to the naming of the academy in the EHCP the Local Authority will have consulted with the academy in line with their statutory obligations.